The Fairy in the Thicket - a Redoux

 “If you don’t live in the thicket, is it magic?”
 Caitlin queried.
 “Are you magic?”
 Fiona told her that fairies were not magic, but they did have special abilities that humans did not have.
 It still sounded like magic to Caitlin.

 One day Caitlin asked her why fairies and humans did not mingle?
 Was it forbidden?
 Fiona said, “I think long ago they did, but then something happened.”
 I do not know what, but the fairies retreated to the fairy world, leaving the humans to theirs.
 It is not forbidden, but it is discouraged.”
-Caitlin thought it was a pity.
+Caitlin thought that was a pity.

 The years passed quickly and the friendship held fast.
 One day Caitlin noticed that Fiona wasn’t her cheerful self.
 “Why so glum?"
 Caitlin asked.